Curriculum Detail

 • Spanish I

-Spanish I is an introduction to the basic patterns of spoken and written Spanish.
-This course emphasizes learning how to listen to a foreign language in order to understand it, learning to imitate the sounds of the language in order to develop accurate pronunciation and beginning to use the language as a means of communication.
-Class activities are conducted in Spanish and stress student participation.
-In addition to the basics of the Spanish language, this course introduces the student to the cultures of the Spanish-speaking world.
+Introduction to the basic patterns of spoken and written Spanish.
+The course emphasizes listening to understand the language, imitating sounds to develop accurate pronunciation, and beginning to use Spanish for communication.
+Class activities are conducted primarily in Spanish and promote student participation.
+In addition to the basics of the Spanish language, this course introduces students to the cultures of the Spanish-speaking world.
+Students entering the high school with previous Spanish courses must demonstrate proficiency to be placed in the appropriate level.

 • Spanish II